cnvince/academic-vinceli.org/content/authors/admin/_index.md

 He has a decent understanding of how modern search engine works, and how to apply artificial intelligence techniques to search engines at a large scale to improve the relevance, ranking effectiveness to improve users' satisfaction and business profits.

+Dr. Vincent has helped Australia's largest supermarket Coles to rebuild their search engine with AI techniques.

-He also is a co-organiser of the [Melbourne Search & Recommendation Meetup Group](https://www.meetup.com/melbourne-search/).
+He also is a co-organiser of the [Melbourne Search & Recommendation Meetup Group](https://www.meetup.com/melbourne-search/) and also run a tech blog site [productsearch.ai](https://www.productsearch.ai).